nunorvoliveira/snapmaker-2.0/Fusion 360/Post-Processor/README.md

 - ### Properties UI Improvements

     To make a better user interface, the custom properties (as the custom *feed rate* one) have been upgraded to a programming object.
-This change allows **SM2.0 (NrvO).cps** to display proper properties names and tooltips that popup when hovered with the mouse, displayig additiona information and description for each property.
+This change allows **SM2.0 (NrvO).cps** to display proper properties names and tooltips that popup when hovered with the mouse, displayig additional information and a description for each property.

 - ### Post-Processor Information